 Most of Denmark has the same climate and WEATHER.
 The country is situated in between 3 European climatic zones - Boreal influence in the north, Atlantic influence the west and Continental influence in the east.
 The climate throughout Denmark is a mixture of these influences.
 Generally the western parts of the country has Atlantic climate and the eastern parts a more continental influenced climate.
 The western parts of the country are just slightly wetter and cooler than the parts to the east.
 Summer and autumn are the wettest times of year.
 In winter the country has snow, ice and icy winds.
 Even in April it is still possible to have a snowstorm.
 In the wintertime the sun rises only a little above the horizon and for months the days are dark and short.
 Although some winters might have 30 days of snow coverage, other years go by without significant snow at all.

 Denmark has a variety of WILDLIFE.
 In the forested and grassy areas, elk, deer, wolves, and Brown Bears are common.
 Other animals common to the country are the European Polecat and the European pine martin.
 The Roe Deer is unique to the country - Bambi was Roe Deer.
 Natural animal life is limited to deer and such small mammals as the fox, squirrel, and hare.

 Denmark has several ZOOS and Aquariums.
 The Aalborg Zoo has more than 1,500 animals.
 The Copenhagen Zoo is one of the oldest European Zoos.
-The tower was built in 1905 and is one of the tallest observation towers built of wood in the world.
-There are also several aquariums.
+A notable feature of the zoo is the wooden observation tower.
+It was built in 1905 and is one of the tallest observation towers built of wood in the world.
+Denmark has several aquariums.
 The Blue Planet Aquarium is the largest aquarium in Northern Europe.